C'mon Apple!

 Section 2-40 and 2-41 list "suggestions" from Apple to Samsung about how they should re-design their smartphone and tablet to avoid looking too similar to the dreaded iPhone.

-Well... "square than rectangular or not rectangular at all" - I always dreamt a triangular phone.
+Well... "square than rectangular or not rectangular at all" - I always dreamed a triangular phone.
 Ora spherical one.

 "Front surfaces that are not black or clear" - really?
-Apple should also fill some lawsuite to all LCD/TV producers.
+Apple should also fill some lawsuit to all LCD/TV producers.

 "do not have four rounded corners" - wow!
 That's simple - if you produce a triangular one (see above), you'll only have THREE round corners!